 I have described in the past how I received gravity meter D-154 back from a service and convinced myself that it was working.
-It has been used on a number of field trips since that time, and has not, until this year, shown any sign of giving the wrong answers.
-However, until this year, on all of these trips the area surveyed was small and the changes in gravity were mostly within the range of the electrostatic measurement subsystem.
+It has been used on a number of field trips since that time, and has not, until recently, shown any sign of giving the wrong answers.
+However, until 2021, on all of these trips the area surveyed was small and the changes in gravity were mostly within the range of the electrostatic measurement subsystem.
 Little or no turning of either of the two calibrated micrometer screws was needed.
-This year we were in Shropshire (staying at the splendid Coalbrookdale YHA).
+In September 2021 we were in Shropshire (staying at the splendid Coalbrookdale YHA).
 An unusual trip it was, too, we had only our own students and had to teach several methods usually covered by our French and German colleagues (see here and here).
 Rather casually, we tried to tie our very small gravity survey into the Britain-wide BGS dataset.
 Our other instruments agreed that the gravity difference between the field site and a point on the BGS network was 26.42 ± 0.05 mGal, but D-154 said it was 24.92 mGal.
 These gravity differences are far too large for the electrostatic measurement system; the fine dial of D-154 was turned 392 turns.
 The disagreement was large enough for me for me to question whether the calibration tables I had for D-154 were correct.
 (I have worked in old-fashioned mGals here instead of the more modern gravity unit (GU) — 1 mGal = 10-5 ms-2 and 1 GU = 10-6 ms-2.
 This is partly because the calibration tables are given in mGal.)
 In delving into this problem I opened a right old can of worms.

 I checked the coarse dial first.
 We never use the coarse dial to take measurements, but we do use it to bring the instrument into the correct range when it is moved to a new site, as we do for the other instruments.
 To do this, some unfortunate person, often me, has to sit and turn the dial many hundreds of turns by hand.
 For several of the places we have been to on the trip I have noted down the new reading in the instrument maintenance log.
 I went back through the log and calculated the gravity difference between Edinburgh and other places using all three instruments.
 I chose G-275 to believe and plotted the other two against it.
 D-145 gave a nice straight line of slope 1, but D-154 gave an entirely different slope.